Custom Components

-One of the more powerful features of the Form.io platform is the ability to create your own custom form components.
-The process of creating a custom component involves extending a Base class of the component that is "closest" to the implementation you desire, and then override methods or introduce new methods that will implement your custom logic.
-All of the existing components within the Form.io platform also use this same method, so you can see the multitude of examples by inspecting how the base components for the Form.io renderer are implemented.
+One of the more powerful features of the Form.io platform is the ability to create custom form components.
+Creating a custom component involves extending a Base class of the component that is "closest" to the implementation you desire, and then overriding methods or introducing new methods that will implement the custom logic.
+All out-of-the-box components within the Form.io platform also use this same pattern, presenting a multitude of examples by inspecting how the base components for the Form.io renderer are implemented.
 Here is the link to all of the existing components for the Form.io renderer.

-As you can see, the implementation of any component involves extending a base class and then creating your own implementation on top of those base classes.
+As shown, the implementation of any component involves extending a base class and then creating your own implementation on top of those base classes.

-In order to create the best components, it is important to understand the critical methods used to define a new component.
-They are as follows.
+In order to create quality components, it is important to understand the critical methods used to define a new component.
+They are as follows:

 Extending Components